majdbrt/clonify/README.md

 * Recreated the Spotify exerience by fetching the user's followed albums, tracks and playlists and used Tailwindcss to mirror the UI design of Spotify.

-* Managed the state with Zustand and enabled multi-page routing for login and home page using Next.js router.
+* Managed the state with Zustand and enabled routing for login and home page using Next.js router.